Tips and Tricks

 Mig Wash Brown (tube) Oil Paint

-This has a very fine pigment; I mix it with Mona Lisa and keep in a jar.
-I use it for filters and washes.
+Like all Mig Oils, this has a very fine pigment.
+I mix it with Mona Lisa before each use, for filters and washes.

 -

-I thin this in puddle on an old CD and apply it as a wash.
+I thin this 10-1 as a pin wash.
 This is nearly identical to Burnt Umber Oil Paint in color and hue.

 -